twolfson/grunt-fontsmith/README.md

 });
 ```

-## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint using [grunt](https://github.com/gruntjs/grunt) and test via `npm test`.

 ## Attribution
 ### Test files
 <a href="http://thenounproject.com/noun/building-block/#icon-No5218" target="_blank">Building Block</a> designed by <a href="http://thenounproject.com/Mikhail1986" target="_blank">Michael Rowe</a> from The Noun Project